West Ham vs Fiorentina: David Moyes says Europa Conference League final is 'biggest moment' of managerial career

 "Hopefully it's the start.
 I've always said the best years are still to come and I'm certainly enjoying the moment and being here."

-Moyes' father, David Snr, has attended all their European away matches and will once again be in the crowd at the 20,000-capacity stadium - hopefully.
+Moyes' father, David Sr, has attended all their European away matches and will once again be in the crowd at the 20,000-capacity stadium - hopefully.

 "I think he'll be in the pub," smiled Moyes.
 "But to be in this position is very good and good for my family, and I hope they can enjoy it.
 Hopefully I can give him something he can remember."